 There is a wealth of information demonstrating that preserving innate sex hormones, especially in the first two years of life, will be beneficial to pets.

 Here are just some of the possible side effects of early spay/neuter:

-Shortened lifespan, Atypical Cushing’s Disease, cardiac tumors, bone cancer, abnormal bone growth and development, higher rates of CCL ruptures, hip dysplasia, urinary incontinence in female dogs and urethral sphincter incontinence in males are some of the physical side effects of ES/N, but there are behavioral effects as well, such as separation anxiety, fear of noises, timidity, excitability, submissive urination, aggression, hyperactivity, and fear biting.
+Shortened lifespan, Atypical Cushing’s Disease, cardiac tumours, bone cancer, abnormal bone growth and development, higher rates of CCL ruptures, hip dysplasia, urinary incontinence in female dogs and urethral sphincter incontinence in males are some of the physical side effects of ES/N, but there are behavioural effects as well, such as separation anxiety, fear of noises, timidity, excitability, submissive urination, aggression, hyperactivity, and fear biting.